sofiasawczenko/sofiasawczenko/README.md

 - 🤔 Passionate about exploring data and transforming information into practical solutions.
 - 🎓 Studying Software Engineering at FIAP, focusing on Data.
 - 💼 Working as a Software Developer at Johnson & Johnson.
-- 🌱 Always striving to learn more about Data Science, Data Engineering, and AI.

 ## My Skills